 ~ William Arthur Ward ~

-If there’s less fear for failure or you can accept the fear you have then new things and new ideas will arise faster because you know failure is part of the process, part of growth.
-You start to build on success not on fear.
+If there’s less fear for failure, or you can accept the fear you have, then new things and new ideas will arise faster because you know failure is part of the process, part of growth.
+You start to build on success, not on fear.
 Besides, you are less sensitive for social approval, you can stay in focus.
 You might start seeing more possibilities and challenges.
 In my case that comes in handy.
 Cycling the world, every day is different, every day can be a challenge.
 You just take action.
 You are not implementing the negative future scenarios in your mind that won’t manifest 99% of the time anyway.
 It saves time and energy.
-I need it for creative solutions.
+My body and mind need it for creative solutions.

 The circumstances were not good, bad even, but I can’t blame the circumstances.
 Blaming circumstances is a bigger weakness than you might think.
 Taking responsibility for whatever situation has helped me a lot cycling this world.
 Even if you get 7 (!) flats in one day, you are the one cycling there.
-It saves a lot of negative energy, you complain less, and don’t get angry that often (except at flat nr 4,5, 6, and 7).
+It saves a lot of negative energy, you complain less, and don’t get angry that often (except maybe at flat nr 5, 6, and 7).
 You practice this and you also realise you are the one responsible for your choices, the position you are in, even at the most bizarre cycling days.
 It creates space.
 It gives the feeling that I am in control and nobody else which helps accomplishing my goals.
 It’s not the weather, it’s not somebody else, so I’m gonna to have to do it.
 Can’t hide.
 It’s a big motivator.
 Looking at problems in a constructive manner has helped me a lot.
-You never know how things work out.
+Besides, you never know how things work out.
 There have also been flats that made me meet wonderful people, people who have enriched my journey.

-Set your target then that’s where your focus and your energy will have to go.
-100%.
-If you set the goal of 1500 km in one week and another goal of cycling as fast as possible to Sydney then that’s two goals.
+Another element, a fundamental elemement, I have to point out is the focus.
+I set a target of 1500 km in one week, then I should have had 100% focus on this target.
+It’s either 1500 km in one week or cycling as fast as possible to Sydney, because these are two goals.
 If there would be only one than I could adjust the sails and maybe even use the obstacles in my favour.
 I could have cycled into a different direction and put all I had inside me to reach that goal.
 I couldn’t, I had something else on my mind as well.
 I made a mistake there, a good one to learn from.
-And maybe that’s why I did make the second goal because it had deep intrinsic value.
-That’s where my truth was heading.
+And maybe that’s why I did reach the second goal.
+This goal had a deep intrinsic value, it’s where my truth was heading.
+A valuable lesson.

-It felt good arriving in Sydney.
+Aside from all the brain, body and mind stuff, it felt good arriving in Sydney.
 Mission accomplished and I was rewarded with a couple of nights at a cyclist’s house.
 A cyclist who owned a sailing boat.
 We sailed the harbour of Sydney.
 Adjusting the sails when necessary.